 It should be noted that it is possible to over supplement and serious health risks are possible.
 When supplementing, monitor your overall feelings and behavior, and obtain frequent urine testing if you are supplementing in high doses.

-You can also naturally supplement iodine by adding these foods to your diet:
+You can also naturally increase your levels by adding these foods to your diet:

 - Dairy products